Databases · 7 min read

 Duration: 3 months, until the data file grew past 50MB and every write took a second.

-Why I chose it: The Discord.py tutorial I found used it.
-Motor (the async MongoDB driver) integrated cleanly.
-It felt professional.
+Why I chose it: I followed a Discord.py tutorial that used it.
+Motor (the async driver) integrated cleanly, and the whole setup just felt "professional" at the time.

 Duration: About 14 months.

 Why I chose it: I'd read that Redis was fast.
-My actual requirement was "not MongoDB on 2GB RAM."
+My actual requirement was "not MongoDB with 300ms delay"

-What worked: Redis is extraordinarily fast for the right workload.
-Atomic operations — INCR, HINCRBY, sorted sets for leaderboards — are exactly what a Discord economy needs.
+What worked: Redis is extraordinarily fast for the write workload.
+Atomic operations - INCR, HINCRBY, sorted sets for leaderboards - are exactly what a Discord economy needs.
 No race conditions on atomic increments.
-No 1GB baseline memory.
-The 95th percentile latency dropped from ~50ms to under 1ms.
+No 1GB baseline memory footprint.
+The latency dropped from ~300ms to under 1ms 🤯.

 Why it broke: Redis is an in-memory data structure store.
 Persistence is a secondary concern.
 RDB snapshots might lose up to 5 minutes of data.
 AOF append-only logging could reconstruct everything, but on a 2GB machine with active writes, the AOF rewrite process would spike memory usage and crash the server.